Techiral/VibeFlow/README.md

   IF NOT FOUND THEN
     RAISE NOTICE '[get_user_profile] Profile not found for user %, attempting to insert.', p_user_id;
     BEGIN
-        INSERT INTO public.profiles (id, updated_at, is_linkedin_authed, is_twitter_authed, is_youtube_authed, xp, badges)
+        -- Ensure all default values are included, especially for new boolean/array/XP columns INSERT INTO public.profiles (id, updated_at, is_linkedin_authed, is_twitter_authed, is_youtube_authed, xp, badges)
         VALUES (p_user_id, now(), false, false, false, 0, ARRAY[]::text[])
         ON CONFLICT (id) DO NOTHING; -- Handle potential race conditions